sukanyasmeher/sfal-vsd/AdvancedPhysicalDesign.md

 Following are the considerations for chip floorplan
   - Define the height and width of the core and die
   - Define the location of pre-placed cells
+  - Surround the pre-placed cells with de-coupling capacitor

 ## Utilization Factor and Aspect Ratio